Yanzi01/ColorMotion_Recorder/README.md

 ⸻

-🎓 Project Context
+Project Context

-This project was created as an interactive digital art / creative coding experiment, inspired by motion based installations found in WNDR Museum.
+This project was created as an interactive digital art, inspired by motion based installations found in WNDR Museum.

 The goal is to explore how human movement can become a visual language, transforming everyday movement into digital artwork.

 ⸻

-📄 License
+License

 This project is intended for educational and artistic purposes.